cbemister/Augment-Starter/docs/_init/_QUICK_START.md

 Set-up gitignore file, commit files and publish repo Run ‘setup-dual-environments.bat [number] docs-driven [feature-name]’ to start development Start [PHASE] refer to @FEATURE_FOUNDATION.md and @METHODOLOGY_GUIDE.md for details

+## Trouble Shooting
+When you get in trouble … this feature development process has been a mess.
+I'd like for you to create a lessons learned document and then use that document to improve the @METHODOLOGY_GUIDE.md in order to rebuild this feature from scratch in a cleaner and more efficient way
+After reviewing @LESSONS_LEARNED_[FEATURE_NAME].md, @[FEATURE_NAME]_REBUILD_STRATEGY.md and the updated @METHODOLOGY_GUIDE.md, I'd like to rebuild this feature from scratch.